fiberliber/matrix-analysis/report.md

 `element model proc:`

 Having a decentralized back end infrastructure and advanced E2EE capabilities, element attracts a users, for which important a confidense, privacy and censorship resistant, so, independent on working shpere of that users, orientation on secured conversation makes a competitive advantage for it.
-Also element have no some concreate defined strategy for some segment and positioned as universal solution, which is much closest to truth, because on a practice, any group chat used for any purpose
+Also element have no some concreate defined strategy for some segment and positioned as universal solution, which is much closest to truth, because on a practice, any group chat used for many different purposes

 `element model cons:`